 Mindo Lago is a small paradise.
 This tropical hotel has a year-round natural swimming pool and small boats on which you can navigate through the water.
 The bamboo houses give a unique atmosphere and it has a perfect location to spot animals.
 Prices start $73, a steal for a location and hotel like this!

 Extra tips for visiting Mindo

-– The busses and transport in Ecuador can be quite a hassle.
-Therefore, it’s recommended booking the tickets in advance to prevent full busses, or by booking a tour at a tour operator.
+– The buses and transport in Ecuador can be quite a hassle.
+Therefore, it’s recommended booking the tickets in advance to avoid full buses, or by booking a tour at a tour operator.

 – For great personal advice and affordable tours consider booking with Gulliver Expeditions, they are very helpful and friendly.

 – For food, try the hamburgers at Hamburguesas Don Rafa, some of the friendliest people and the most delicious burgers!